Tool Features Overview

-By allowing users to define a set of "tools" that the AI assistant can use, the AI assistant can:
+By allowing users to define a set of tools available to the AI assistant, the AI assistant can:

 1. Understand complex user requests.

-2. Automatically determine when a specific tool needs to be used.
+2. Automatically determine when to use specific tools.

-3. Automatically generate the parameters required to call that tool.
+3. Automatically generate parameters needed to call the tools.

-This enables the AI assistant to do more than just generate text replies; it can actually perform a variety of tasks, for example:
+This enables AI assistants to do more than just generate text responses, allowing them to perform various tasks such as:

-• Query real-time information: Obtain up-to-date stock prices, weather forecasts, flight statuses, etc., from databases or APIs.
+• Query Real-time Information: Get latest stock prices, weather forecasts, flight status, etc. from databases or APIs.

-• Perform external operations: Call ticketing system APIs, control smart home devices, send emails or messages.
+• Execute External Operations: Call ticket booking system APIs, control smart home devices, send emails or messages.

-A basic tool call flow includes the following steps:
+A basic tool calling process includes these steps:

 • Each tool must include:

-• The user requests something from the AI assistant in natural language.
+• Users make requests to the AI assistant in natural language.

-• The LLM inside the AI assistant analyzes the intent of the user's request.
+• The LLM inside the AI assistant analyzes the user's request intent.

-• Example: The model decides it needs weather information and selects a tool named get_weather tool.
+• Example: Model determines weather information is needed and selects the get_weather tool.

-• The model generates a structured output (usually in JSON format) that includes the name of the tool to call and the required parameters.
+• Model generates structured output (usually JSON format) containing tool name and required parameters.

 • Example: